SoftwareAG/c8y-docs/content/enterprise-tenant/usage-and-billing.md

 If a tenant was created after the selected time period, it will show up but the numbers are "0".
 {{< /c8y-admon-info >}}

 You can also filter and sort the list on any column by clicking the filter icon next to the column name and providing the filtering criteria.
-See also [Getting Started > UI functionalities and features > Filtering](/users-guide/getting-started/#filtering).
+See also [Filtering](/getting-started/gui-features/#filtering).

 {{< c8y-admon-important >}}
 The date/time range used here might differ from your server time due to different time zones.